saket13/youtube_fetch/README.md

 - Cache also stores exhausted keys status in multi key support to save network calls when celery is deployed on multiple instances.
 - Elastic Search is the most sought open source search tool.
 Leverages B+ Trees indexing at its core.
 - Bulk Insert in DB allows inserting large number of items In single attempt
-- APIs are rate limited to avoid Denial Of Service (DOS attack) and also use Cache to reduce network I/O calls when fetching data.
+- APIs use Cache to reduce network I/O calls when fetching data from Elastic Search or DB.
-- More points below on how to optimize it more..
+- More points below on how to optimize it further..

 ## Project Structure